-3.1 The Designated Senior Person (DSP) for child protection will co-ordinate action on child protection within the school.
+4.1 The Designated Safeguarding Lead (DSL) for child protection co-ordinates action on child protection within the school.
 This includes ensuring that all staff, teaching and non-teaching (including supply staff) know who the Designated Member of Staff is and that they are aware of their individual responsibility to be alert to the signs of abuse and should consider the context within which specific safeguarding issues within the wider environment (Assessment of Risk outside the family Home) - see appendix A to discuss any concerns with the Designated Member of Staff.
-That they are aware of what happens once a concern has been raised is the DSP for Child Protection and is a member of the senior leadership team.
+That they are aware of what happens once a concern has been raised is the DSL for Child Protection and is a member of the senior leadership team.

-3.2 NAME: Leanne Allden
+4.2 NAME: Leanne Allden

-3.3 A Deputy DSP should be appointed to act in the absence/unavailability of the DSP.
+- 4.3 A Deputy DSL has been appointed to act in the absence/unavailability of the DSL.
 Whilst the activities of the safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection for safeguarding and child protection remains with the safeguarding lead.
-This responsibility is not delegated.

-3.4The Deputy Designated Senior Person for Child Protection in this school is:
+This responsibility is not delegated. - 4.4The Deputy Designated Safeguarding Lead for Child Protection in this school is:

-NAME: Lucy Blackmore, Paula Edmondson
+NAME: Lucy Blackmore / Paula Edmondson

-3.5 In the absence of the DSP and the deputy DSP the most senior member of staff in school will assume responsibility for any child protection matters that arise.
-Any deputies should be trained to the same standard as the designated safeguarding lead.

-3.6 (Early Years provision run by the school will need to allocate a separate person to this role in view of operating before and after standard school times).

-3.7 It is the role of the Designated Senior Person for Child Protection to:

-- Ensure that he/she receives refresher training at least every two years - To keep his or her knowledge and skills up to date (for example via e-bulletins, meeting other designated safeguarding leads) at regular intervals, but at least annually, to keep up to date with any developments relevant to their role. - Ensure that all staff who work with children undertakes appropriate training to equip them to carry out their responsibilities for safeguarding children at least every two years with regular updates at least annually which will enable them to recognise the signs and symptoms of abuse including Domestic Violence and Abuse (DVA) with knowledge of what is controlling behaviours and coercive control, Child to Parent Domestic abuse, peer to peer abuse, Child exploitation, Spiritual abuse, Female Genital Mutilation (FGM), Honour based Violence (HBV) and Forced Marriage (FM). - Ensure that all staff understand the statutory duty to report to police when they suspect a child has had FGM carried out on a girl under 18. - Ensure all staff understand the PREVENT Duty. - Ensure there are effective induction in safeguarding and child protection for all adults working in the school, be they staff or volunteers, including supply agency staff which are to be undertaken no longer than 10 working days of commencement of their contract
+- 4.5 In the absence of the DSL and the deputy DSL the most senior member of staff in school will assume responsibility for any child protection matters that arise.
+Any deputies will be trained to the same standard as the designated safeguarding lead. - 4.6 Early Years provision (Such as day care) run by the school will need to allocate a separate person to this role in view of operating before and after standard school times. - 4.7 Our Designated Safeguarding Lead (DSL) will: - Take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place). - Ensure that he/she receives refresher training at least every two years - To keep his or her knowledge and skills up to date (for example via ebulletins, meeting other designated safeguarding leads) at regular intervals, but at least annually, to keep up to date with any developments relevant to their role. - Ensure that all staff (including supply, volunteers) who work with children undertakes appropriate training to equip them to carry out their responsibilities for safeguarding children at induction and at least every two years with regular updates at least annually.
+Training will enable them to recognise the signs and symptoms of abuse including Online Safety

+Including abuse/Grooming, understanding expectations, applicable roles and responsibilities in relation to filtering and monitoring, Domestic Violence and Abuse (DVA) with knowledge of what is controlling behaviours and coercive control, Child to Parent Domestic abuse, Child to child abuse, Child exploitation, Spiritual abuse, Female Genital Mutilation (FGM), Honour based Violence (HBV) and Forced Marriage (FM).